Denis Gizatullin

 Denis Rashitovich Gizatullin (born 11 March 1983 in Oktiabrsky, Russia) is a former international motorcycle speedway rider and former captain of the Russian national team.
 He earned 15 caps for the Russia national team.

 Career

-He is a two times Russian champion, having won the Russian national championship in 2007 and 2008.
+Gizatullin is a two-time Russian champion, having won the Russian national championship in 2007 and 2008.

 Gizatullin was part of the Lokomotiv Daugavpils team that first competed in the Polish leagues in 2005.
-In 2005 he represented Russia in the 2005 World Cup.
+In 2005, he represented Russia in the 2005 World Cup.

 Gizatullin first rode in the British leagues in 2007 for Eastbourne Eagles.
-Although he only rode one match in 2007 he returned to the club for the 2012 and 2013 seasons.
+Although he only rode one match in 2007, he returned to the club for the 2012 and 2013 seasons.